 Mt.
-Finlayson Trail Caution: This trail is steep and rugged; dress for the terrain and weather; stay on the marked trail; allow adequate time for return in daylight.
-The summit can be accessed from Finlayson Arm Road or the day-use area.
-Use caution when walking on Finlayson Arm Road.
+Finlayson Trail Warning: This trail is very steep and rugged; where proper footwear and clothing, and take water and snacks with you.
+Watch the weather, stay on the marked trail, and allow adequate time for return in daylight.
+The summit can be accessed from Finlayson Arm Road which is not as steep or arduous, or the day-use area.

 Click HERE for a map of the park and it’s trails.